 With winter in full swing, it is important to know what steps you can take to protect yourself from winter health risks.
 While those of us who reside in the Bay Area do not typically have to worry about slipping and falling on icy pavement or risking a heart attack from shoveling snow, we, like others throughout the United States, are still at risk for colds and influenza (flu).

-This winter has seen a worse-than-normal flu season, with 47 states reporting widespread infection.
-More than 6,100 people have been hospitalized for the flu since October, and at least 37 children have died, according to the CDC.
-While flu season typically begins in October, it can last through March, often peaking around this time.
+While flu season typically begins in October, it can last through March.
 The flu is one of the most easily transmitted viruses, passing from person to person through the air by coughing or sneezing, through contact between people, and between an infected person and common surfaces such as door handles, staircase railings and ATMs.
 While it is nearly impossible to avoid coming into contact with the flu virus altogether, you can take some simple steps to keep you and your family as healthy as possible:

 - Get vaccinated against the flu.
 Getting a flu vaccine – whether in the form of a shot or nasal spray -- is the best way to protect yourself and your loved ones from the flu virus.
 Everyone older than six months should be vaccinated, but children, adults over age 50, pregnant women, those with chronic health problems, and caregivers for the young and old are at highest risk for flu complications.
 Counter to a common misperception, you cannot get the flu from the flu vaccine.
 If you have not yet gotten your flu shot, it's not too late, but get it soon.